 Pitt Three Minute Thesis (3MT®) Competition

-The 2021 Pitt 3MT Competition will be a virtual event and is now open to ALL eligible PhD and SJD students.
-The submission deadline was extended to Sunday, March 28, 2021, and is now closed.
+The 2022 Pitt 3MT Competition will be a virtual event and is now open to ALL eligible PhD and SJD students.
+Pitt 3MT presentations must be submitted by no later than Wednesday, March 23.

-Winners will be announced live via Zoom at noon on Monday, April 12, 2021.
+View the 12 3MT competitors' presentation videos.
+Winners were announced live via Zoom on Monday, April 4.

 What is a 3MT competition?